Tips on Running Games

 If your comment is courteous, detailed and if the problem is specific, then it won’t get deleted.
 It’s important to remember that troubleshooting vague and general problems is a waste of everyone’s time, and that the comments section is primarily aimed towards discussing the games themselves.
 If you find a broken link or file, however, then please let me know in the comments section and it will be fixed.

-I don’t OWN these downloadable files – they are EXTERNAL links that I test and assume to be reliable.
-They may or may not be.
-If you find running the files from these external links too hard then just BUY these games off Steam or GoG, which have them ready compatible with modern systems.
+If you find running the files from these external links too difficult then just BUY these games off Steam or GoG, which have them ready compatible with modern systems.